rohan-deshpande/trux/README.md

 Checkout the short guide below, the examples and the [docs](http://rohandeshpande.com/trux) to get an idea of how to use Trux.

-> Trux was developed for my project management & analytics application, **Trakktion** and was inspired by [Flux](https://facebook.github.io/flux/) concepts.
+> Trux was developed for my project management & analytics application, **Tr**akktion and was inspired by [Fl**ux**](https://facebook.github.io/flux/) concepts.
 After hashing out the main concepts and developing a working prototype, I felt it was working quite nicely for me and thought others might find it useful, so I decided to turn it into its own thing.

 ## Why Trux?